Short Documentary Lab

 Making a documentary is much more than simply filming what surrounds us.
 It can be a way of understanding the world, a tool to make it a better place, and an art form where you can find and express your own voice.
-This intensive, inspiring lab is designed to introduce participants to the engrossing world of documentary filmmaking.

-During this workshop, filmmakers will gain first-hand experience working alongside Oscar-Nominated documentarian Rithy Panh.
+During this workshop, filmmakers will gain first-hand experience working alongside Oscar-nominated documentarian Rithy Panh.
 The world-renowned storyteller will teach participants his method of narration through working with memory, culture, and identity to gain an in-depth understanding of personal traditions, celebrations, community, and the oral history of a country.
 His teaching techniques build on the foundations of cultural memory to capture fragile moments through film.
 Participants will be encouraged to find their own narratives that explore the idea of identity and origins by truly living, working, and breathing with their subjects.